BDTS: Blockchain-based Data Trading System: Implementation and Evaluation

-\textbf{Data Size.} We adjust data sizes at three levels, including 10M, 100M, and 1G, to represent a wide range of applications in each level.
+\textit{\textbf{Data Size.}} We adjust data sizes at three levels, including 10M, 100M, and 1G, to represent a wide range of applications at each level.
 As shown in Fig.\ref{fig-tests}, 10M data (Text, 1 storage) costs at most no more than $2$ seconds, 100M data in the same format spends around 18s, and 1G data costs 170s.
-The results indicate that \textit{the download time is positively proportional to its data size.} The larger the data have, the slower it downloads.
+The results indicate that \textit{the download time is positively proportional to its data size.} The larger the data, the slower it downloads.
 This can also apply to different types of data and different storage capacities.
 A useful inspiration from evaluations of data size is to ensure a small size.
-This is also a major consideration to explain reasons of splitting data into pieces.
+This is also a major consideration to explain the reasons for splitting data into pieces in our BDTS.
 The splitting procedure can significantly improve service quality either for uploading or downloading.
-Sharded data can be reassembled into its full version once receiving all pieces of segments.
+Sharded data can be reassembled into its full version once all pieces of segments.

-\textbf{Storage Capacity.} The storage capacity refers to the number of storage devices that can provide download services.
+\textit{\textbf{Storage Capacity.}} The storage capacity refers to the number of storage devices that can provide download services.
 The device is a general term that can be a single laptop or a cluster of cloud servers.
-If each service provider maintains one device, the number of devices is equal to the participated service providers.
+If each service provider maintains one device, the number of devices is equal to the number of participating service providers.
 We adjust the storage capacity from 1 device to 4 devices in each data type and data size.
 All the subfigures (the columns in \textit{left}, \textit{middle} and \textit{right}) in Fig.\ref{fig-tests} show the same trend: \textit{increasing the storage capacity over the distributed network will shorten the download time.} The result can apply to all the data types and data sizes.
 The most obvious change in this series of experiments is adding devices from 1 to 2, which is almost short half of the download time.
-A reasonable explanation might be that a single point service is easily affected by other factors such as network connection, bandwidth usage, or propagating latency.
-Any changes of these factors may greatly influence the download service from users.
-But once adding another device, the risk of single-point diminishes as the download service become decentralized and robust.
+A reasonable explanation might be that a single-point service is easily affected by other factors such as network connection, bandwidth usage, or propagating latency.
+Any changes in these factors may greatly influence the download service from users.
+But once adding another device, the risk of single-point diminishes as the download service becomes decentralized and robust.
 More connections can drive better availability, as also proved by setting devices to 2, 3 and 4.
+This is why BDTS allows consumers to download data from multiple providers.